fkarg/fkarg.github.io/drafts/rat-meetup.md

-#### Make your physical meetup location noticable (semi-final fk)
+#### Make your physical meetup location noticable
 Most of our meetups have been in German.
 We spontaneously decided to hold some in English when someone was not able to participate in German.

 We very much welcome new faces, and are more appropriately a 'Karlsruhe Area'-Meetup.
 Still, we would appreciate it if people were at least aware of where [Karlsruhe][ka] is, and that we might speak German.

-While we are fully capable of seamlessly switching to English, discussion and especially expression quality will take a hit for us with a different mother tongue.
+We noticed that the quality of expression takes a small but noticable hit when switching to English.
 To reduce unnecessary friction in discussions, a policy going forward is that we will hold Meetups in German.

 Since we added 'Germany' in brackets to our description, almost all newcomers were able to participate in German.

-#### Having Community Experience (semi-final fk)
+#### Having Community Experience
 While it's hard to define what an 'experienced' rationalist would constitute, it's much easier to define 'community experience'.
 Community Experience is time spent with _other_ rationalist meetups - how they were organized, and what worked for them.

 'How to organize a LW meetup' is a great guide - and one we consult frequently -  but having seen an implementation in person as a reference is worth a lot.

-Luckily, we have people with community experience. `wilm` was a long-time member of the Berlin community. `wilm` as well as others attended previous meetups at Congress (actually, `fkarg` created his LW account to announce and organize Congress Meetups).
-Multiple members also attended at least one LW European Community Weekend in Berlin.
+Luckily, we have a few people with community experience (e.g. through the LW European Community Weekend in Berlin, the meetups at Chaos Communication Congress or other events).

 Having people who had exposure to other rationalist communities is incredibly helpful for initial formation and later iteration.

-#### Don't talk too much about the Meta (semi-final fk)
+#### Don't talk too much about the Meta
 We had a point earlier to allow for digressions.
 Thing is,  you shouldn't let them get out of hand either.

 If necessary (and they absolutely are) have meta-discussions about the  structure of your meetup.
 This includes frequency of LW-posts (every meetup?) as well as general structure and topics, as well as why you participate and what your expectations are.
 Do try not to discuss too much about how to vote properly.